Arif-Zaman10/Python-Caesar-Cipher/README.md

 📜 How it Works:
-You choose whether to encode or decode.
+-You choose whether to encode or decode.
-Enter your message.
+-Enter your message.
-Enter a shift number (how many letters you want to move in the alphabet).
+-Enter a shift number (how many letters you want to move in the alphabet).
-The program shifts only the letters while leaving spaces, numbers, and symbols unchanged.
+-The program shifts only the letters while leaving spaces, numbers, and symbols unchanged.
-You can run the program as many times as you like until you type n to quit.
+-You can run the program as many times as you like until you type n to quit.

 ▶️ Example run: